 We know that many companies struggle with the SIP protocol limitation mentioned earlier, and it inspired us to create our own service based on APIs and web services.
 We believe that companies will use it to focus on the user experience.

 With Cloud Softphone, companies can access and enhance their messaging services without the hassle of implementing complicated technologies.
-The entire provisioning process is simple and completable within an hour.
+The entire provisioning process is simple and complete within an hour.
 Best of all, our MMS service is encrypted using an award-winning encryption stack and is even HIPAA-compliant.

 Businesses in all industries can easily integrate Cloud Softphone, improving their communications and providing them with access to a useful marketing tool that you can use to reach your customers.